stashed/stash/docs/concepts/crds/repository.md

   snapshotRemovedOnLastCleanup: 1
 ```

-Here, we are going to describe some important sections of the `Repository` crd.
+Here, we are going to describe the various sections of the `Repository` crd.

-### Repository `Spec` Section
+### Repository `Spec`

-`Repository` CRD holds the following information in `.spec` section.
+`Repository` CRD has the following fields in the `.spec` section.

 - **spec.backend**
-`spec.backend` holds the backend information where the backed up snapshots will be stored.
+`spec.backend` specifies the storage location where the backed up snapshots will be stored.
 To learn how to configure `Repository` crd for  various backends, please visit [here](/docs/guides/backends/overview.md).

 - **backend prefix/subPath**
 `prefix` of any backend denotes the directory inside the backend where the backed up snapshots will be stored.
 In case of **Local** backend, `subPath` is used for this purpose.

 - **spec.wipeOut**
-As the name implies, `spec.wipeOut` field indicates whether Stash should delete respective backed up files from the backend when `Repository` crd is deleted.
-The default value of this field is `false` which tells Stash not to delete backed up data when the user deletes a `Repository` crd.
+As the name implies, `spec.wipeOut` field indicates whether Stash operator should delete backed up files from the backend when `Repository` crd is deleted.
+The default value of this field is `false` which tells Stash to not delete backed up data when a user deletes a `Repository` crd.

-### Repository `Status` Section
+### Repository `Status`

 Stash operator updates `.status` of a Repository crd every time a backup operation is completed. `Repository` crd shows the following statistics in status section: